turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 **Summary**

-Get the maximum speed required for particles to fully support the intended behaviour of this emitter.
+Get the maximum speed required for particles to fully support the intended behavior of this emitter.

 **Syntax** ::